skillrepos/cursor/labs.md

 **Purpose: Learn when to use Ask mode for planning and advice versus Edit mode (Cmd+K) for making code changes.
 Get architecture guidance using Ask mode, then implement routes, error handling, and validation using inline editing.**

-1. Let's see how we can use Chat Mode to plan and understand changes.
+1. Let's see how we can use Chat's modes to plan and understand changes.
 If not open, open Chat by pressing Cmd+L (Mac) or Ctrl+L (Windows).
 Make sure you're in **Ask mode** for asking questions and getting advice (not making changes yet).

 ![Ask mode](./images/cursor4.png?raw=true "Ask mode")